davidkorea/AWS/EC2/2_Systems_Manager_SSM.md

-We need to install the SSM agent onto the systems we control
+We need to install the SSM agent onto the systems we control, **can be on-premise servers**
   - Installed by default on Amazon Linux AMI & some Ubuntu AMI
   - If an instance can’t be controlled with SSM, it’s probably an issue with the SSM agent!